DuoIncure/DuoIncure/README.md

 # Hi!
 I'm Duo!

-I am currently learning C#, however I also have experience in JavaScript and PHP.
+I am currently learning C#, however I am also currently using JavaScript and PHP for many projects.
+I am hoping to learn more languages in the future like Java and Go.

 ## How to Contact
 You can contact me via [Discord](https://discord.com/ "Your Place to Talk and Hang Out").
 My Discord User and Tag is `Duo Incure#2046`.